yoriiis/abtasty-debugger/README.md

-# AB Tasty debugger
+# AB Tasty Debugger

 ![ABTastyDebugger](https://img.shields.io/badge/abtasty--debugger-v1.1.0-009CB2.svg?style=for-the-badge) ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/yoriiis/abtasty-debugger/Build/master?style=for-the-badge) [![Coverage Status](https://img.shields.io/coveralls/github/yoriiis/abtasty-debugger?style=for-the-badge)](https://coveralls.io/github/yoriiis/abtasty-debugger?branch=master)

-`ABTastyDebugger` is a browser extension that simplifies the debugging of A/B Tests from AB Tasty and adds useful informations.
+`AB Tasty Debugger` is a browser extension that simplifies the debugging of A/B Tests from AB Tasty and adds useful informations.

 Display A/B tests available on the current page and debug targeting informations.
 For example, if a test is not displaying, the extension display which targetings are not valid.